bdurand/http_instrumentation/README.md

 If a single HTTP request was made, then these keys will exist as well:

-* `:uri` - The URI for the request
+* `:uri` - The URI for the request (`URI`)
-* `:url` - The URL for the request with any query string stripped off
+* `:url` - The URL for the request with any query string stripped off (`String`)
-* `:http_method` - The HTTP method for the request
+* `:http_method` - The HTTP method for the request (`Symbol`)
-* `:status_code` - The numeric HTTP status code for the response
+* `:status_code` - The numeric HTTP status code for the response (`Integer`)

 These additional values will not be present if multiple, concurrent requests were made.
 Only the typhoeus, ethon, and httpx libraries support making concurrent requests.
+Any of the values can also be nil if the request was corrupted or invalid.

 ```ruby
 ActiveSupport::Notifications.monotonic_subscribe("request.http") do |*args|